grcasey/python_projects/neural_networks_mnist/README.md

 Test accuracy: 0.9050
 ```

-I also visualize the learning trajectory:
+The learning trajectory:
    <img src="lstm learning trajectory.jpeg"/>

 The validation accuracy is 0.9050, the validation error is 9.5%.
 Out of 200 test images there are 19 that were incorrectly predicted.

-I also visualize 9 first digits from the serieses of correctly and incorrectly predicted digits:
+Vusialisation of 9 first digits from the series of correctly and incorrectly predicted digits:
 <img src="LSTM 9 first digits correct.jpeg"/>
 <img src="LSTM 9 first digits incorrect.jpeg"/>